CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - Separate concerns clearly: bot logic, API, database, config, logs, scripts.
 - Environment-specific files must be isolated (dev / staging / production ready).
 - All paths must be predictable for automation and future scaling.

+Layering note:
+- This section defines the VPS/project-root deployment structure.
+- The application source code inside `/movievirus/app/` must follow the internal code structure defined later in this document.
+- Example interpretation:
+  - VPS/project root layout: `/movievirus/app/`, `/bot/`, `/api/`, `/services/`, `/database/`, `/scripts/`
+  - application-internal layout: source tree inside `/movievirus/app/`
+- These are not competing structures; they are different layers of the same project.

 ---